RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 In this section, we assume that */opt/otrs* is available on the Docker host.

-In the case when the web application OTOBO runs inside a container, it generally cannot access directories outside the container ``otobo_web_1``.
+In the case when the web application OTOBO runs inside the container ``otobo_web_1``, OTOBO generally cannot access directories outside the container.
 There is an exception though: directories mounted as volumes into the container can be accessed.
 This means that for migration there are two possibilities: